Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States

-where the first step is a consequence of the characterization of $\Omega$ in Proposition~\ref{prop:OmegaIsTau}, the second follows from the definition of dual left integral in Equation~\ref{eq:dualLeftIntHaar} and the third equality is due to Lemma~\ref{lemma:garrow1}. \end{proof}
+where the first step is a consequence of the characterization of $\Omega\in A$ in \cref{prop:OmegaIsTau}, the second follows from the definition of dual left integral in \cref{eq:dualLeftIntHaar} and the third equality is due to \cref{prop:arrowsghat}. \end{proof}

-\begin{lemma} Let $A$ be a biconnected C*-weak Hopf algebra.
+\begin{lemma} Let $A$ be a biconnected C*-WHA.
 Then,

 \end{lemma}

 \begin{proof} Equivalently, we will check that